uploadcare/video-tutorial-1/README.md

     <form action="http://example.com" method="post" role="form">

 and open the `index.html` file in your browser.
+Note, that without emulating HTTP server certain features of the widget will not work correctly.

 Integration Steps
 -----------------